Pennsylvania Court’s ‘Cest la Vie’ View of Data Breach Damages

 Court Holds No Alleged Legal Duty to Protect Employee Sensitive Data

-Effectively, the Court concludes that an employer owes no legal duty to protect confidential and sensitive personal information of employees because … well, apparently, these things just happen.
+Effectively, the Court concludes that an employer owes no legal duty to protect confidential and sensitive personal information of employees because … well, apparently, because these things just happen.

 As the trial court correctly noted, “data breaches are widespread” and “there is not a safe harbor for entities storing confidential information.” … No judicially created duty of care is needed to incentivize companies to protect their confidential information….
 We find it unnecessary to require employers to incur potentially significant costs to increase security measures when there is no true way to prevent data breaches altogether.
-Employers strive to run their businesses efficiently and they have an incentive to protect employee information and prevent these types of occurrences.
+Employers strive to run their businesses efficiently and they have an incentive to protect employee information and prevent these types of occurrences. (emphasis added)

 Sadly, the Court demonstrates a minimal understanding of cybersecurity or data protection.
 The issue is not whether there is “no true way to prevent data breaches altogether” (emphasis added) as the Court suggests.
 The issue is whether a business, in this case a large, highly-sophisticated, medical entity in a highly-regulated industry, adequately protected the employees’ data.
 The opinion provides no analysis of what allegedly “significant costs” are (and compared to what), whether the entity failed to use best practices to secure data (negligence), analyze whether this was a hit-and-run or a sustained breach, assess how long the entity took to determine the breach, determine whether encryption was used, whether data segregation was used, etc.